Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+1.1.0 - fixed 'Back' to actually send you back just 1 level at all times by creating a path variable that gets updated for every menu call and Back used

 1.0.1 - fixed 'Back' menu item when actual packages are shown

 1.0.0 - added Minimum_Required menu item, do only download the base files